 - Developing and reviewing bald eagle plans for specific properties.

-- Notifying applicants for forest practices permits of bald eagle nests or roosts in project areas.
+- Notifying applicants for forest practice permits of bald eagle nests or roosts in project areas.

-- Taking individual reports of bald eagle sightings, nests and communal roosts.
-The public can now report this information on a website where WDFW, and other agencies and researchers can access this data when needed.
+- Taking individual reports of bald eagle sightings, nests, and communal roosts.
+The public can now report data like this on a website where WDFW and other agencies and researchers can access it when needed.